 “We’re proud to welcome Noble and its team members to the Baystate family and to bring their proud tradition of outstanding, compassionate care into our organization,” said Dr. Mark A. Keroack, president and CEO of Baystate Health.
 “Now, we’ll move on to the most important part of this change: advancing the quality, access and value of care provided to the Westfield community.”

-As president of Baystate Noble, Bryant will continue to provide strategic, executive and operational leadership for the hospital, which offers a variety of inpatient and outpatient services including medical, surgical, pulmonary rehabilitation, cardiac and emergency services for over 100,000 local residents.
+As president of Baystate Noble, Bryant will continue to provide strategic, executive and operational leadership for the hospital.
+Baystate Noble Hospital still offers a variety of inpatient and outpatient services including medical, surgical, pulmonary rehabilitation, cardiac and emergency services for over 100,000 local residents.

-“For me, this is a new phase and an extension of an already strong relationship,” said Bryant.
+“For me, this is a new phase and an extension of an already strong relationship,” Bryant said.
 “From heart-attack care to neurosciences to obstetrics, the Noble community has a longstanding and thriving relationship with Baystate Health.
 I’m honored to be able to play a part in this new relationship—and step forward—in service of the Westfield community’s health.”

-“Ron has led Noble to success in the most challenging of environments for community hospitals,” said Chalke.
+“Ron has led Noble to success in the most challenging of environments for community hospitals,” Chalke said.
 “We’re very pleased to work with him as we continue our efforts to provide as much care as possible close to home, effectively and efficiently, for our communities in western Massachusetts.”

 Baystate continues its tradition of upholding the histories of partner organizations that endure in their names.
-“We’re very pleased to honor the memory of Reuben Noble and continue to provide the outstanding care that patients have come to expect from Noble,” said Chalke.
+“We’re very pleased to honor the memory of Reuben Noble and continue to provide the outstanding care that patients have come to expect from Noble,” Chalke said.

 Noble has about 750 employees, who will join Baystate Health’s team of 11,500 across western Massachusetts.